sf105/sttp-book/chapters/pragmatic-testing/mocking.md

 Class A depends on a static method in another class B.
 Suppose you want to test class A, which approach(es) can you take to be able to test properly?

-1. Mock class B to control the behavior of the methods in class B.
+1. Mock class B to control the u of the methods in class B.
 2. Refactor class A, so the outcome of the method of class B is now used as an parameter.

 1. Only approach 1.